 A coffee shop window would count as “outside your home” in most cases, but 2020 America isn’t about to let facts and scientific evidence get in the way of a grandiose public display of full-diaper sass.

 “The next time he talks to me like that I’m not coming back to your guys’ establishment,” the sailor threatens.
 “I’m not getting coffee here.
 I’m going over to Starbucks, which I can’t stand.”

 Greater love has no one than this: to abandon one’s preferred coffee due to hurt feelings.

 As the rant approaches its conclusion, one woman, simply looking for sustenance, innocently interjects, “Excuse me, can ... can I get my order?”

 But the sailor hears the pleas of no one above his own and presses on.

-“You guys need to update your staff on how to treat customers,” he says, with the nourishment-less woman groaning off camera.
+“You guys need to update your staff on how to treat customers,” he says, with the nourishment-free woman groaning off camera.

 Clayton’s Coffee Shop responded to the incident in a dejected Facebook post, saying the “continuous resistance to wearing masks has been disheartening.”